adwait1-g/How-does-the-Internet-work/README.md

 I decided to put the material in public anyway.

 1. The presentation has all the basics needed to get started.
-2. After going through the presentation, go through the server and client python scripts and then run it!
-3. Have fun!
+2. The **practicals** folder has simple client and server programs written in python.
+All the concepts needed is covered in the presentation.
+Run them and have fun!